SoumyaManocharya/Iris-dataset-EDA-ML-/README.md

 * Introduction:

-    The dataset for this project originates from the UCI Machine Larning Repository.
+    The dataset for this project originates from the UCI Machine Learning Repository.
 The Iris flower data set is a multivariate dataset.

 * The data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
 * Four features were measured from each sample (in centimeters):
-  * Lenght of the sepals
+  * Length of the sepals
   * Width of the sepals
-  * Lenght of the petals
+  * Length of the petals
   * Width of the petals

 # Conclusion: